 Customer sentiment analysis, also called opinion mining, is the automated process of identifying emotions in digital interactions to glean how your customers feel about your products, services, or brand.
-Predictive analytics and advanced analytics are all about understanding your customers better.
-Being able to understand the subjective feelings of your customers is what sentiment analysis is all about.
-Customer sentiment analysis, also called opinion mining, is the automated process of identifying emotions in digital interactions to glean how your customers feel about your products, services, or brand.
-This level of insight into customers allows brands to message their customers as fully-rounded people, enhancing the overall customer experience.
+This level of insight allows brands to message their customers as fully-rounded people, enhancing the overall customer experience.
+Combined with predictive analytics and unified customer data, sentiment analysis transforms subjective feelings into actionable signals that drive personalization, retention, and product development.

 How Does Customer Sentiment Analysis Work?

-Customer sentiment analysis leverages natural language processing (NLP) and advanced machine learning algorithms to detect patterns in text to classify customers feelings as positive, negative, or neutral.
+Customer sentiment analysis leverages natural language processing (NLP) and advanced machine learning algorithms to detect patterns in text and classify customer feelings as positive, negative, or neutral.
+These algorithms analyze content from support tickets, product reviews, social media posts, survey responses, and chat transcripts.

-Algorithms can go further by distinguishing opinions, whether they may be subjective or objective, comparative or direct, or, explicit or implicit.
-By applying customer sentiment analysis, unstructured data is turned into structured information.
+Algorithms can go further by distinguishing opinions — whether they are subjective or objective, comparative or direct, explicit or implicit.
+By applying customer sentiment analysis, unstructured data is turned into structured information that teams can measure and act on.
+Modern NLP models can also detect nuanced emotions like frustration, excitement, or confusion, going beyond simple positive-negative classification.

 How Do Companies Use Customer Sentiment Analysis to Improve CX?

-This data on customer likes and dislikes, can be unified with other customer data — including behavioral data — within a customer data platform and used by marketing, sales, product development, and customer service to develop more customer-centric products and services.
-Other use cases for customer sentiment analysis include brand strategy optimization, monitoring of brand reputation through social media analytics, and tracking customer sentiment over time.
+Sentiment data on customer likes and dislikes can be unified with other customer data — including behavioral data — within a customer data platform and used by marketing, sales, product development, and customer service to develop more customer-centric products and services.
+Other use cases include brand strategy optimization, monitoring of brand reputation through social media analytics, and tracking customer sentiment over time.
 AI marketing tools increasingly automate sentiment scoring at scale, enabling real-time response to shifts in customer opinion.

 Learn More About Customer Data Analytics